dedis/dela/docs/introduction.md

   implementation, it's about the definitions of modular pieces that build a blockchain.

+- **footprint** - Footprint defines a digest commonly produced by a hash algorithm that can be used to verify the integrity of some data.
+One example is the inventory page integrity to prove which instances are stored.

 - **ledger** - A ledger is...

 - **message** - A message...